stanwood/Macchiato_iOS/README.md

 ##### What we need to do?

 1. We need to set an `accessibilityIdentifier` for each element.
-This can be done in Xcode, in the utilities pannel under the identitiy inspector.
+This can be done in Xcode, in the utilities panel  under the identity inspector.
 2. Or we can set this by code `button.accessibilityIdentifier = key`
 3. We need to make it clear to the PM where we used the identifiers, so they can set the test case with the proper keys.